Lab: Lexing and Parsing

 Alchemoji

 You are designing an alchemy notation system for a client.
 The base materials are emoji.
-A material may be combined with another to yield a new material using the operator.
+A material may be joined with another using the operator.
 Or a material may be removed from another using the operator.
+The joining and removing yields a single new material, which is marked by the operator.
 For example:

-1. Imagine for a moment a different language that allows integers and a binary @ operator.
+1. Ignore the emoji language for a moment, and imagine a different language that allows integers and a binary @ operator.
 You see the expression 5 @ 2 @ 9.
 Draw the abstract syntax tree of this expression if the language has this grammar:

 expression = expression @ INT